 single reference type.
 Example: if the template parameter type is specified as

-and the actual parameter is an int &&
+a Type && and the actual parameter is an int && then Type is

 the double reference by removing the rvalue reference, keeping the lvalue